Linsanity81/linsanity81.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Rulin Chen is currently a Ph.D. candidate at <a href="https://sutd-cgl.github.io">Computer Graphics Laboratory (CGL)</a>, SUTD, Singapore, under supervision of Prof. Peng Song.
-He finished his Bachelor degree at Shantou University, China.
-The topic of his study mainly focuses on designing 3D assemblies using assembly-aware computational methods.
-Particularly, his work can be applied to design high-level interlocking puzzles and architectures.
+I am currently a Ph.D. candidate at <a href="https://sutd-cgl.github.io">Computer Graphics Laboratory (CGL)</a>, SUTD, Singapore, under supervision of Prof. Peng Song.
+Previously I finished my Bachelor degree at Shantou University, China.
+My research interests is computationaly designing 3D assemblies with rigid parts.
+Particularly, my proposed approaches can be applied to design interesting high-level interlocking puzzles (maybe the most complex 3D interlocking puzzle in this world) and cost-efficient masonry shell structures / wireframe mesh structures.

+Besides, I am a crazy fan of any kinds of sports activities.
+Specifically, I am a big fan of Houston Rockets (NBA) and Liverpool FC (Premier League).
+I am a point gurad at the basketball court and the captain of basketball team of Engineering College of Shantou University from 2017 to 2020.
+My biggest dream is to use my knowledge to help my loved teams to win more trophies, which seems to be unreachable for me so far. > - <

 # News
 - *2023.03*: [One paper](https://sutd-cgl.github.io/supp/Publication/projects/2023-SIGGRAPH-TileableShell/index.html) has been accepted by Siggraph 2023.